Will Foreign-Related Rule of Law Save China’s Economy?

 Those days are long gone.
 In fact, since 2018, with the high tariffs imposed on China by the United States, Western companies have been leaving China, for that and other reasons.
 Tariffs remain in place and have even gone up.

-The Bloom Is Off the China Business Rose
+The Bloom Is off the China Business Rose

 Today, the business outlook in China is very different.
 Western companies can no longer afford to compete against their own technology, designs, and products that China has been stealing from them over the past two decades or so.
-Not only are China’s business advantages—such as exceptionally low-cost labor—no longer available, but many companies are now facing extinction from adversarial Chinese companies, most of which are tightly controlled by the CCP.
-In other words, Western companies now know that they’re not just competing against other companies for their survival but also against the CCP itself, which wants to destroy their competition.
+Not only are China’s business advantages—such as exceptionally low-cost labor—no longer available, but also, many companies are now facing extinction from adversarial Chinese companies, most of which are tightly controlled by the CCP.
+In other words, Western companies now know that they’re competing not just against other companies for their survival but also against the CCP itself, which wants to destroy their competition.

 What’s really going on in the minds of Xi and the CCP?